syt2/zotero-addons/README.md

 ### Custom Source

 You can also use other custom data sources, as long as the data source format is consistent with the format in the [zotero-chinese/zotero-plugins](https://github.com/zotero-chinese/zotero-plugins).

-## Develop

-### Scheme

-- Custom Data Source

-  `zotero://zoteroaddoncollection/configSource?source=source-custom&customURL={encodeURIComponent(SOME URL)}`
-  can change add-on data source automatically to a custom url.

-- Install Add-on from URL

-  `zotero://zoteroaddoncollection/install?source={encodeURIComponent(SOME URL)}`
-  can install add-on from the custom url.

 ## Star History